Business Use Case

 - SSI-supported access management can also reduce redundancy, eliminate bureaucratic structures, and simplify the revocation of access rights.

 Companies assign physical access and digital access rights through internal access management.
 However, conventional systems for accreditation are problematic.
 Typically, access to a building is gained using non-verified identities, creating a security risk.
 Digital access rights also pose a risk, as it remains unclear whether the user is really the person authorised to access the building.
 In addition to security concerns, administration as well as control are costly, time-consuming and not very user-friendly.
 Conventional access management is therefore no longer up to date and is increasingly being put to the test.

 Security through blockchain technology and private wallet

-In conventional access management, identities have to be legitimized and access authorizations issued in a time-consuming process.
+- In conventional access management, identities have to be legitimised and access authorisations issued in a time-consuming process.
 This procedure is gone through by new employees as well as external guests in order for them to receive access rights.
 Organizers of trade shows and events also follow this conventional and time- consuming approach to access management.
 However, the risk of access rights being passed on or lost exists at all times.

 2. Creation of new interfaces